 If money is not really a concern, you may want to invest in vinyl skirting that snaps onto the bottom of your RV.
 Whichever you choose, the more the better.
 And, it will keep the belly of your RV warmer and in turn, helping to prevent your pipes from freezing and keep your floors warmer.

 You’ll need to inspect your RV’s propane fittings and fill.
 If you’re parking for extended time period, you may want to get a larger propane tank delivered and schedule regular propane delivery.

-RVs with lithium batteries cannot be recharged below 32 degrees Fahrenheit.
-You can continue to use and discharge lithium batteries below freezing, but really need to ensure your lithium batteries are kept in warm space so they can be recharged.
+RVs that have lithium batteries will not recharge below 32 degrees Fahrenheit.
+You can continue to use and discharge lithium batteries below freezing, but really need to ensure your lithium batteries are kept in warm space so they can recharge.
 This may be as simple as placing a drop light in the space with a 60-watt incandescent light bulb to keep the space above freezing.